-- a.
-Contact the school by 9am on the day of the assessment task and give an anticipated date for their return to school - b.
-Before 9am on the day of their return to school (the first day the student is not covered by the medical certificate), see the Deputy Principal to submit an Illness Misadventure Application.
-The student must provide independent evidence of the facts, detailing why the circumstances prevented them from attempting the task.
-Details can be supplied on a confidential basis where necessary.
-Students who appeal on the grounds of illness must provide an original medical certificate certifying the illness occurred on the day of the assessment task.
-MEDICAL CERTIFICATES OBTAINED AFTER THE EVENT WILL NOT BE ACCEPTED.
-BACK DATED MEDICAL CERTIFICATES WILL NOT BE ACCEPTED.
-A medical certificate that merely states a student was unfit for work/study is not acceptable. - c.
+- b.
+Before 9am on the day of their return to school, see the Deputy Principal to submit an Illness Misadventure Application and submit the task.
+The student must provide a parent/carer letter detailing why the circumstances prevented them from submitting the task on time.
+Details can be supplied on a confidential basis where necessary. - c.
 Be prepared to sit for the task, or if deemed appropriate, a substitute task, on the day of their return to school (the first school day the student is not covered by the medical certificate).